paulkernfeld/glx/README.md

 ## OpenStreetMap

 OpenStreetMap is like Wikipedia for geographical data.
-Besides literally streets, it contains buildings, parks, tracks, and more.
-It powers many maps that you see around the Internet.
+Besides literally streets, it contains over 5 billion buildings, parks, train tracks, trees, benches, and much more.
+This data set powers many maps that you see around the Internet.

 ## Getting the data

 [Geofabrik GmbH](http://download.geofabrik.de/) provides downloads of various regions, down to U.S. states.
 I chose to download the Massachusetts data in `.pbf` format, The data is is encoded with Google's protocol buffers, a binary encoding format.

 ## OSM technical